The Minus Man (1999)

 [Ferrin laughs pushing Vann on the shoulder]

-Vann Siegert: [Vann walks into a bar, seeing only a lady and a bartender] Do you have any pie?
+Vann Siegert: [Vann walks into a bar, seeing a lady and a bartender] Do you have any pie?

 Vann Siegert: Hmm.